jeff47/SolaredgeMonitor/README.md

 - **Modbus health checks**: Reads configured inverters, evaluates per-inverter rules plus peer comparisons, and reports alerts.
 - **SolarEdge API integration**: Pulls status/optimizer counts from the cloud when enabled, enriching alerts and summaries.
-- **Weather context (optional)**: Fetches Open-Meteo irradiance/temp/cloud cover to show per-inverter expected output alongside real readings (info-only by default; optional JSONL logging for tuning).
+- **Weather context (optional)**: Fetches Open-Meteo irradiance/temp/cloud cover to show per-inverter expected output alongside real readings and applies weather-aware alert suppression (irradiance floor + precip gate).
 - **Daylight-aware polling**: A daylight policy decides whether to skip Modbus/cloud calls at night and when summaries should run.
 - **Simulation mode**: Use `[simulation]` config sections or `simulate --scenario NAME` to test alert logic with synthetic data and timestamps.
 - **SQLite history**: Per-run snapshots, optimizer counts, and site summaries are stored in `~/.solaredge_monitor_state.db` (or the path you specify).